timchilders/alltrails/README.md

 *High rated hikes feature waterfalls and wildflowers.*

 * Null hypothesis: popular hikes have no distinctive features.
-* Testing hypothesis on two features so alpha threshold is 0.025
+* Testing hypothesis for one-tailed statistic, alpha threshold is 0.025

 **1st Hypothesis:** *More difficult trails are rated higher.*